dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 hugo server -s exampleSite --themesDir=../.. --disableFastRender
 ```

-## Usage direcly within a Hugo repo as a theme package
+## Usage directly within a Hugo repo as a theme package

 - start a new Hugo site